HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 When trolling with multiple lines behind the boat, staggering the amount of line on adjacent rigs can help reduce the number of crossed lines and tangles.

-Each time you check your lure, or better yet, reel in a fish, you'll want to get your line back into the strike zone as quick as possible.
+Each time you check your lure, or better yet, reel in a fish, you'll want to get your line back into the strike zone as quickly as possible.
 If the fish struck at 100' of line out behind the boat, just flip the reel into free-spool and let line spool out until the line counter hits 100'.
-This is much faster and more accurate than pulling line off the reel by hand and counting number of pulls.
+This is much faster and more accurate than pulling line off the reel by hand and counting the number of pulls.

 Easier for the New Guy

-If you're taking a friend fishing, its much easier to tell him to let the line out to 80' than to instruct him to pull 40 equal length pulls of line off the reel.
+If you're taking a friend fishing, it's much easier to tell him to let the line out to 80' than to instruct him to pull 40 equal length pulls of line off the reel.
 Your new crew can be setting lines back while you drive the boat.
-Its also easier to glance over and double check where they set the line, which is not possible if he was counting pulls.
+It's also easier to glance over and double-check where they set the line, which is not possible if he was counting pulls.
 This is why guides will almost always use line counter fishing reels when pulling a trolling spread.

-Know when to "Get the Net!"
+Know When to "Get the Net!"